canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 **note:** Prior art in releasing source code helps protecting against patents litigation.
 The latest code version may not necessarly mean it's the version deployed in production.

+## Mandatory Files

+Before publishing your source code, it must include:

+* a LICENCE (see Licencing above) file containint a copy of the licence under under which the source code is released;
+* a README.md file providing bilingual information about the project, how to use it and general documentation.

+It should also include:

+* a CONTRIBUTING.md file explaining how to contribute to the project.
+* a SECURITY.md file explaining security policy as well as security vulnerabilities reporting procedures.

+You can find some examples of these files in the [Template repository](https://github.com/gctools-outilsgc/template-gabarit).

 ## Intellectual Property